gibus/SpreadRevolutionaryDate/README.md

 ## Freenode options

 The first two options are credentials for `spread-revolutionary-date` to spread on a Freenode account.
 See [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration) to find out how to register an account on Freenode.
-They should be defined in the `[twitter]` section of the configuration file.
+They should be defined in the `[freenode]` section of the configuration file.

 ### nickname